phtal-org/internet-draft-xrel/draft-montoya-xrel.md

 **Application state** is the state of the user’s application of computing to a given task, controlled and stored by the user agent and can be composed of representations from multiple servers.

-This document and the specification documented in it are heavily influenced by the [RAML 1.0 Spec](#RAML).
+This document and the specification documented in it are heavily influenced by the [OpenAPI 3.1 Spec](#OAS).

 ### Documents description

-A trailing question mark, for example **description?**, indicates an optional property.

-Throughout this specification, **markdown** means [GitHub-Flavored Markdown](#github.md).
-Tooling MAY choose to ignore some Markdown features to address security concerns.

 ## Motivation